fbpx

 3. Knit Flat So It’s Beginner Friendly

-This sweater is knit flat rather than in the round.
-And it’s knit in pieces that are seamed together with mattress stitch.
-This is really perfect for those offset stripes, because it allows you to make sure that you’re matching the stripes up perfectly as you work.
+You knit this sweater flat rather than in the round.
+And you knit it in pieces then seam together with mattress stitch.
+This is really perfect for those offset stripes because it allows you to make sure you’re matching the stripes up perfectly as you work.
 This creates a really beginner-friendly design.

 4. Stockinette Stitch With Smart Shaping

-My Favorite Knit Sweater Pattern is a stockinette knit sweater.
+Knit My Favorite Knit Sweater Pattern in stockinette stitch.
 This is also beginner-friendly.
 Or great for relaxing, meditative stitching.
 And yet, I’ve incorporated smart shaping into the design.
 The shaping happens along the side edges.
-It is negative ease at the upper body and positive ease on the lower body.
-The result is a very flattering A-line shape that works with different body types.
+It is negative ease at the upper body and positive ease at the lower body.
+The result is a very flattering A-line shape that works with many different body types.

 5. V-Neck Is Also Flattering

 I’ve designed my Favorite Knit Sweater with a V-neck.
 I love how that looks on me.
-APlus, I think it’s really flattering for lots of different people.
-It’s not just that it’s a V-shape but more specifically that it’s a really flattering depth of the V. And it works well geometrically and visually with the offset striping.
+Plus, I think it’s really flattering for lots of people.
+It’s not just that it’s a V-shape but, more specifically, that it’s a really flattering depth of the V. And it works well geometrically and visually with the offset striping.

 6. Super Versatile Yarn Options

-In addition to different color options for your yarn, you can actually play with different fiber for making the sweater.
-The sweater is knit in pieces and seamed together.
+In addition to different color options for your yarn, you can actually play with different fiber types for making this sweater.
+Knit the sweater in pieces and seam it together.
 The seaming helps hold the weight of the yarn.
-Therefore, you get the drape and shape that you want regardless of the yarn type.
+Therefore, you get the drape and shape you want regardless of the yarn type.

-While there might be some exceptions, generally speaking, you can use pretty much any worsted weight yarn that holds the weight.
-So, if you want to make this sweater in cotton, linen, acrylic, wool, or some blend, then go for it.
+While there might be some exceptions, you can use pretty much any worsted weight yarn that holds the weight.
+So, if you want to make this sweater in cotton, linen, acrylic, wool, or some blend, go for it.
 The sweater will work!

 7. Broken Ribbing For Even Better Fit

-Sometimes a whole sweater is almost perfect … except that the rubbing around the hem and cuffs isn’t quite right.
-The result, sadly, is that you get pinched in at those places and end up looking like a balloon.
+Sometimes a whole sweater is almost perfect … except that the ribbing around the hem and cuffs isn’t quite right.
+Sadly, you pinch in at those places and end up looking like a balloon.
 Not so with My Favorite Sweater Pattern.
-The broken ribbing around the hem and the cuffs does not pull in so this piece will not make you look like a balloon!
+The broken ribbing around the hem and the cuffs don’t pull in, so this piece won’t make you look like a balloon!

 8. Great For Gifting!

-Since this sweater is flattering for all different types of people, plus the pattern is written for seven sizes, it’s something that you can make for others.
-It’s especially great for beginner knitters who are ready to start gifting handmades to people!
+You can make it for others since this sweater is flattering for all types of people.
+Plus I wrote the pattern for seven sizes.
+It’s especially great for beginner knitters ready to start gifting handmades to people!

 Get My Favorite Knit Sweater Pattern